 You can embed an image file directly into discussion replies using the image icon.
-Images can be embedded from the web, your Canvas user files, or Flickr.
+Images can be embedded from the web, or your Canvas user files.
 If a change is made to the source of your image after you have embedded it in a discussion reply, the image added to your discussion reply will not be changed.

 In Course Navigation, click the Discussions link.

 Create a new discussion entry by clicking the Reply text field.